lylst3r/startup/README.md

 - class: can be used by multiple elements; id: can only be used by one

 ### CSS
+- add to html with style tag or link rel="stylesheet" href=filename
 - use body to set background color (or image) and font for entire page
 - top/bottom and left/right useful for moving elements around page
 - save images without background as png to avoid adding white background
+- add fonts
+  - @font-face with elements font-family and src
+  - @import url()

 ### JavaScript
 - add to HTML with script tag or script src=filename